latex3/latex3.github.io/_posts/2021-06-01-issue33-of-latex2e-released.md

 #### Where to learn more ...

-The new features and most the important bug fixes made in this release are documented in <a href="{{site.baseurl}}/news/latex2e-news/ltnews33.pdf" target="_blank" onclick="vgwPixelCall('3ee1eac0b37f4a6e9102440c46f29e30');">"LaTeX2e
+The new features and most of the important bug fixes made in this release are documented in <a href="{{site.baseurl}}/news/latex2e-news/ltnews33.pdf" target="_blank" onclick="vgwPixelCall('3ee1eac0b37f4a6e9102440c46f29e30');">"LaTeX2e